abhishekkang/abhishekkang/README.md

 - 👋 Hi, I’m @abhishekkang
-- 👀 I’m interested in Java and Web development
+- 👀 I’m just here to use GPkit for aircraft optimization
-- 🌱 I’m currently learning Web Devlopment
-- 💞️ I’m looking to collaborate on Java Projects and Frontend projects
 - 📫 How to reach me abh0207@gmail.com

 <!---